 Understanding the drivers starts with being very clear on the growth gaps.
 If the core business has the ability to meet the leaders’ growth aspirations (scenario A), the task becomes one of “exploiting” the current business model through continuous improvement and squeezing as much ‘juice’ as possible from the existing ‘orange’.
 The innovations required will be incremental innovations and the best people to generate and execute these innovations are typically people who are close to the core business.
 It will be important that these people are trained in best practice innovation practices so that they’re driven by customer insights and being as efficient as possible but ‘removing’ them from the core business can be a mistake.

 If however, the core business is highly unlikely to deliver on the broader growth aspirations (scenario B), then a different approach is required.
 This most usually happens when either the core business is declining or under severe threat of being disrupted by new entrants.
 Either of these situations tends to drive a need for more radical innovations that will “explore” new ways of driving new and material growth.
-These radical innovations require people to be removed from the core business.
+These radical moves require people to be removed from the core business.
 They need fresh thinking that is not anchored in the current business model and ways of working.
 This situation typically needs people who are prepared to start new ventures that would be too small and seemingly too irrelevant to get attention and resources if they were buried in the core business.
-These people need to be pioneers, a team of innovation experts who are free to explore new business models and are free to compete with the core business if required.
+These people need to be pioneers, a team of experts who are free to explore new business models and are free to compete with the core business if required.

 As is typically the case in most organisations, the answer as to whether the growth is going to come from exploiting or exploring is that it shouldn’t be an either/or proposition; the business should do both, concurrently.
 This is where the leadership teams need to develop organisational ambidexterity – the ability to both exploit the current business model and explore new business models and opportunities at the same time.
 Organisational ambidexterity is at the core of many successful organisations that recognise that flip-flopping between innovation modes isn’t the answer but instead they must exploit and explore in parallel.
 Importantly, ambidexterity is a leadership capability that requires the leadership team to have the skills and understanding to enable both of these innovation models to operate in parallel but with very different goals, processes and leadership approaches.